jxnpass/jxnpass.github.io/index.md

 * Best way to maximize the efficiency of the topics section is to have one each listing the programming language(s), project topic/industry, main modelling technique(s), and one read simply as "data-science" or "data-analysis."
 * Check out GitHub's [Trending](https://github.com/trending) and [Popular Topics](https://github.com/topics) to see what kind of projects people are most excited about.
 Your recruiter will be impressed if your work is matching trends within the coding community.

-## 5: Link Your Profile and Repositories to Your LinkedIn Profile and Your Resume/CV
+## Step 5: Link Your Profile and Repositories to Your LinkedIn Profile and Your Resume/CV

 When you've put in all this work on your GitHub before applying for job/internship applications, it is important to make sure that employers know **you have** a GitHub profile.
 At this point, having just one or two refined repositories can strengthen your profile tremendously.